mschuldt/ga-tools/README.md

 Aforth provides convient layer above raw assembly, bringing its syntax closer to that of the Forth.
-It allows reuse of existing code for the ga144 and helps with use and comprehension of the valuable documentation from Greenarrays.
+It allows reuse of existing code for the ga144 and helps with the use and comprehension of the valuable documentation from Greenarrays.
 Additionally aforth syntax is easier for compilers to generate.

 Aforth is intended to remain compatible with the output of the [chlorophyll](https://github.com/mangpo/chlorophyll) compiler.